Victor Fleming (1889-1949)

-Fleming was the sole credited director on 'The Wizard of Oz' and 'Gone with the Wind' in 1939-the latter for which he took the Best director Oscar.
+Fleming was the sole credited director on 'The Wizard of Oz' and 'Gone with the Wind' in 1939-the latter for which he took the Best Director Oscar.
 Both stand as lasting achievements of Hollywood's Golden Age.
-However, he was a hired hand, replacing other directors such as Richard Thorpe and George Cukor in mid production, and he himself was replaced by uncredited filmakers King Vidor and Sam Wood for crucial sequences.
+However, he was a hired hand, replacing other directors such as Richard Thorpe and George Cukor in mid production, and he himself was replaced by uncredited filmmakers King Vidor and Sam Wood for crucial sequences.
 So although his reputation is secured by these credits alone, he still remains an unsung hero to many.

 Search Amazon for Victor Fleming